-Eight exhibits focus on facets of queer life from the 1940s to today.
+Ten displays focus on facets of San Francisco queer life from the Gold Rush to today.
 This exhibition features rich multimedia drawn from our archival collections.
-Hover over the pictures below for more information.
+Hover over the pictures below for more information

 History is Now